 2016 – Installation of the 352-panel solar array complete, which offsets 65% of our annual electric use.
 See an aerial video of the project

 Iliff’s eight-acre campus contains both historical and modern buildings in a beautiful park-like setting.
 Facilities range from the stately Iliff Hall, built in 1892 as the school’s first building, to the more modern Skaggs Hall.
-Students may live on campus in apartment-style housing or in a variety of housing options nearby.
+The School is located in a vibrant university community that offers many housing options.
+In addition, we are located within walking distance of both light rail and bus lines that conveniently connect Iliff to the broader Denver metropolitan area.

 More than 2,100 Iliff graduates work and serve – in denominations, non-profit organizations, and corporations – in countries around the globe.
 Since 1892, Iliff students have learned from a variety of experiences inside and outside of the traditional academic classroom that help them encounter the world with imagination and courage.

 Iliff is one of 13 United Methodist theological schools in the United States.
-The school is accredited by the North Central Association of Colleges and Schools, the Association of Theological Schools, and the Commission on Accrediting of the Association of Theological Schools in the United States and Canada.
+The school is accredited by the Higher Learning Commission, the Association of Theological Schools, and the Commission on Accrediting of the Association of Theological Schools in the United States and Canada.
 Learn about our degree programs here.

 Iliff’s ecumenical, multi-ethnic faculty brings a wealth of experience to students and provides an educational resource unique to Iliff.
 Iliff’s faculty is active in church leadership, scholastic research and publishing, as well as in social and community service.
 Iliff also utilizes the rich resources of adjunct faculty from the Denver area and is host to visiting faculty from around the world.
 Learn about our faculty.